hipspy/hips/docs/getting_started.rst

 Make a sky image
 ================

-To make a sky image with the `hips` package, follow the following three steps:
+To draw a sky image from HiPS image tiles with the `hips` package, follow the following three steps:

 1. Specify the sky image geometry you want by creating a `~hips.utils.WCSGeometry` object::